trushil/Arduino-Security-Panel-System/README.md

 ## Usage
-### To assemble this system gather the materials mentioned in Requirements and Materials.
+To assemble this system gather the materials mentioned in Requirements and Materials.
 Connect each and every hardware component according to the Build instructions.

-Then follow the below steps to upload the code to Arduino Mega:
+### Follow these steps to upload the code to Arduino Mega 2560:

 * Connect USB cable of arduino to the PC.
-* Open Arduino IDE then goto  File->New or press ctrl+N.
+* Open Arduino IDE then goto  File->New or press Ctrl+N.
-* Then goto tools->Port and select the COM port for Arduino Mega 2560 (for Mac users it would be something like /dev/tty).
+* Then goto Tools->Port and select the COM port for Arduino Mega 2560 (for Mac users it would be something like /dev/tty).
 * Copy the code from [Arduino-Mega_Code.ino](https://github.com/trushil/Arduino-Security-Panel-System/blob/master/src/Arduino-Mega_Code.ino) and paste it in Arduino sketch.
 * Download all the libraries from [here](https://github.com/trushil/Arduino-Security-Panel-System/tree/master/libraries).
 Then go to Documents\Arduino\libraries and pase them here.
 * Compile the sketch by clicking the check button below file option or press ctrl+R.